atarazana/gramola-operator/part-1-1.md

 #### A note regarding RBAC

-As you have learnt, or guessed, Operators run as PODs and to do so a Service Account is involved and of course Roles and ClusterRoles should be created and linked with RoleBindings or ClusterRoleBindings respectively.
+As you have learned, or guessed, Operators run as PODs and to do so a Service Account is involved and of course Roles and ClusterRoles should be created and linked with RoleBindings or ClusterRoleBindings respectively.

 Since Operator SDK v1.0.0 and the introduction of Makefile all the assets needed related to RBAC are generated for you automatically.
 To do so kubebuilder underneath will help us to generate the roles from comments like the ones below.